NREL/elm/examples/research_hub/README.rst

 *****************
-The Energy Wizard - Research Hub
+The Energy Wizard: Research Hub
 *****************

 This example demonstrates how to scrape publication abstracts and researcher profiles,